Poverty-related problems, survey on living conditions

 Difficult or very difficult to make ends meet: Experience it to be difficult or very difficult to "make ends meet" based on the income of all household members.

-Cannot afford an unexpected expense: Lives in a household that cannot afford an unexpected expense of a specific size this month without taking up a loan, selling assets or getting help from others.
+Cannot afford an unexpected expense: Lives in a household that cannot afford an unexpected expense of a specific size this month without taking up a loan, selling belongings or getting help from others.

 From 2019 and onwards the threshold value for an unexpected expense is calculated as a ratio of the national at-risk-of-poverty threshold (EU60) (60 percent of the median income/12).
-The threshold value for an unexpected expense was:
+Threshold value for an unexpected expense:

 - 2005-2017: 10 000 NOK

 High housing cost burden: Lives in a household where housing expenses constitute at least 25 per cent of the total income after taxes of the entire household.
-Housing expenses only includes rent, mortgage repayments and interest payments on mortgages taken to buy the main dwelling.
+Housing expenses only include rent and housing mortgage payments.
 Income information is collected from the income register.

 Housing costs are a heavy financial burden: Experience the housing costs as very burdensome for the household's economy.
-Housing costs includes mortgage repayments, housing rent, electricity, local government fees and maintenance.
-Starting in 2021 this question is only asked every three years (2023, 2026...).
+Housing costs include mortgage repayments, housing rent, electricity, local government fees and maintenance.
+Starting in 2020 this question is only asked every three years (2020, 2023, 2026...).

 Problems paying credit card debt or hire purchases: Belongs to a household that has been unable to pay credit card bills or hire purchase repayments within the past 12 months.
 New indicator in 2021.